pingcap/docs/dm/dm-open-api.md

 ## Get the replication task list

-This API is a synchronous interface.
-If the request is successful, the information of the corresponding node is returned.
+This API is a synchronous interface and a successful request returns a list of the corresponding tasks.

 ### Request URI